Mystikil/ELSTibia/ELST/README.md

 * [Scripting Reference](https://github.com/otland/forgottenserver/wiki/Script-Interface)
 * [Contributing](https://github.com/otland/forgottenserver/wiki/Contributing)

+### Weapon Evolution

+Weapons now track how often they are used.
+Once a weapon reaches 100 uses it automatically gains a permanent +3 attack bonus and is marked as evolved.

 ### Support

 If you need help, please visit the [support forum on OTLand](https://otland.net/forums/support.16/).
 Our issue tracker is not a support forum, and using it as one will result in your issue being closed.
 If you were unable to get assistance in the support forum, you should consider [becoming a premium user on OTLand](https://otland.net/account/upgrades) which grants you access to the premium support forum and supports OTLand financially.